SeyyedKhandon/branch-db-state-switcher/README.md

-# Branch DB Switcher
+# Branch Database State Switcher

-Branch DB Switcher is a bash script that helps manage database states across different Git branches.
+Branch Database State Switcher is a bash script that helps manage database states across different Git branches.
 It allows you to easily backup and restore your database when switching between branches, saving time and reducing errors in development and QA processes.

 ## Problem Statement